kuszyp/kuszyp.github.io/README.md

 ### Professional Summary

 Experienced Software Developer and DevOps Engineer with over 10 years of hands-on experience in a wide range of programming languages and technologies, including Java, ColdFusion, PHP, and modern frontend stacks.

 Demonstrated success in delivering high-quality solutions for industries such as finance, logistics, healthcare, and e-learning.
 Skilled in integrating complex systems with external services, and transitioning applications from monolithic to microservices architecture.

 Proficient in modern Java frameworks such as Spring Framework and Spring Boot, as well as build automation tools like Maven and Gradle.
 Strong advocate of Agile methodologies and DevOps best practices, including CI/CD automation, containerization with Docker and Kubernetes, and centralized logging with the ELK stack (Elasticsearch, Logstash, and Kibana).

 ### Work Experience

+#### WSO2 & Security Consultant (Contract)

+##### Square One Poland / PwC

+January 2025 - Present

+- Support WSO2 infrastructure for PwC, focusing on analuzing system architecture and proposing improvements.
+- Lead the upgrade process of WSO2 Identity Server to the latest stable version, ensuring minimal disruption and alignment with security best practices.
+- Update and maintain WordPress instances, addresing known security vulnerabilities and ensuring compliance with internal and external security standards.

 #### Senior Java Engineer (Contract)